-We certainly don’t judge others who disagree, this is our decision for our family.
-We also understand it may be different where you are, reader.
-But for us, what once was a fun day to dress up and eat candy seems to have transformed into something new It seems like a season that embraces the twisted and evil in people.
+We certainly don’t judge others who disagree.
+This is our decision for our family.
+We also understand it may be different where you are, dear reader.
+But for us, what once was a fun day to dress up and eat candy seems to have transformed into something new.
+It is a season that embraces the twisted and evil in people.
 There is too much celebration of all things evil for this Christian family to take part in good conscience.
 As our 4 year old expressed it,

 Our Journey with Halloween